-Theme nights are among winter activities that can help keep kids entertained on cold, gloomy days.
+Theme days and nights are among winter activities that can entertain kids on cold, gloomy days.

 My kids’ kindergarten has Hibernation Day and it’s hugely popular.
 We’ve done the same thing at home.
 Check out a few picture books on hibernation from the library ahead of time, drape a table or two chairs back-to-back with blankets, put the kids in their PJs and hibernate!
 Bring a flashlight, books and a snack into your cave and learn all about hibernation.
 Chances are, your children will play in their cave for the rest of the day.

 Both my son and daughter love to help me bake.
 Winter is a perfect time to let them choose recipes from their favorite cookbooks (we have a few kids’ cookbooks at home) and hold baking camp, teaching them a different recipe each day of the week.
 I have gotten them to try lots of different new foods simply by allowing them to help make them!

 3. Visit the zoo.